Policy Brief

 The transport category is made up of cars (59%), aviation (31%), domestic navigation (5%), trucks (3%) and other (1%).

 It should be noted that there are substantial year-to-year variations in the breakdown of the total figures.
 Residential accounted for 22% of emissions in 2022 but only 14% in 2023.
-By contrast, business accounted for 14% of emissions in 2022 and 19% in 2023 and energy accounted for 8% in 2022 and 14% in 2023.
-The Aether report explains the reasons for these variations.
+By contrast, business accounted for 14% of emissions in 2022 and 19% in, and energy accounted for 8% in 2022 and 14% in 2023.
+The Aether Report explains the reasons for these variations.
 It should also be noted that past years’ figures are subject to substantial revision, which makes comparisons over time difficult.

 The Carbon Neutral Strategy and Carbon Neutral Roadmap